chook81/microsoft-graph-docs/synchronization/api-reference/beta/api/synchronization_synchronizationschema_update.md

 # Update synchronizationSchema

-Update synchronization schema for a given job or template.
-Fully replaces current schema with the one provided in the request.
-To update schema of a template, call must be made on the application object, and caller must be the owner of the application.
+Update the synchronization schema for a given job or template.
+This method fully replaces the current schema with the one provided in the request.
+To update the schema of a template, make the call on the application object.
+You must be the owner of the application.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).